-When you think wildflowers or natives, Proteas (Protea spp.) often come to mind.
-Their flowers are well sought after and come in a range of colours from deep pinks, pinky-orange, lime and whites, which are long-lasting when cut.
-Great for the easy care gardener as well, as they require little water once established.
+Proteas (Protea spp.) are a real statement bloom.
+Flowers are very desirable, coming in a range of colours from deep pinks, pinky-orange, lime to whites.
+Great for the casual gardener, as they require little water once established.

 How to grow proteas in a garden